jgvicente/jgvicente/README.md

 ## Olá! :clap:

 I am an aspiring cosmologist interested in using data to uncover the universe's evolution.
 My primary research interest is developing new methods and numerical tools to obtain cosmological information.
-In my free time, I enjoy reading "boring books" and One Piece, walking in parks (only when it is not too hot!), and playing with my dog, Mel.
+In my spare time, I enjoy reading "boring books", hiking, and playing with my dog, Mel.

 ## Research Interests